azarketa/Thermodynamics-theoretical-pills/source/Characterization_of_substances.md

 ### State Postulate

 The study of thermodynamic systems aims to describe their equilibrium states through measurable properties.
-The central question is:

-> How many independent properties are required to define the state of a system?

-This is answered by the **State Postulate**, formulated by Kline and Köenig back in 1957:
+The central question is: **how many independent properties are required to define the state of a system?** This is answered by the **State Postulate**, formulated by Kline and Köenig back in 1957:

-:::{admonition} Important: The State Postulate
-:class: warning
+:::{epigraph}
 The equilibrium state of a system is completely specified when $n + 1$ independent thermodynamic variables are known, where $n$ is the number of independent ways to perform quasi-static, reversible work on the system.
 :::